-There are a lot of misconceptions about Pilates: that it's easy, that only women do it or that every class is the same.
+There are a lot of misconceptions about Pilates: that it's easy or that every class is the same.
 But Pilates is a challenging workout for both men and women with plenty of variety that you can adapt to any fitness level.
 Put simply: It'd be a mistake to not try Pilates at least once.

 But it's so much more than a low-impact ab workout.
 Below, you'll learn how to get started on your first Pilates session, details on all its health benefits and exercises to target every major muscle group.